When Is Overtime Required?

 Who is eligible for overtime and when is it triggered?
-What are the federal laws on overtime?
+What are the federal laws?
 Do states have their own laws that go beyond what the federal government mandates?
-In this article we will answer these and other questions about laws covering overtime wages.
+In this article, we will answer these and other questions about laws covering overtime wages.

 Exempt vs. Nonexempt Employees

 If you ask most people what the difference is between exempt and nonexempt employees you will often be told that exempt employees are salaried and nonexempt are not.
 Well, that is not always true.
 You can be salaried and still be considered nonexempt, and eligible for overtime pay.

 • Earn at least $455 a week

 • Are not eligible for overtime pay